emilyvertosick/Statistics-Course/docs/04-week4.md

 So, for example, we can see that there were 575 women, 162 had prior chemo and 161 had no prior chemo.
 You can see that 252 women were missing data on prior chemotherapy use.
 By default, the table shows the percent among all observations with non-missing data.

-This table also tells us that of men, 51% had no prior chemo, and 49% had prior chemo.
+This table also tells us that among men with prior chemotherapy data available, 51% had no prior chemo, and 49% had prior chemo.

 As mentioned in lesson 2, the `tbl_summary` command gives column percentages by default, but can also give row percents using the `percent = "row"` option: